Aakhir Kab Tak: Plot

 Fajar’s mother-in-law then had her sent back, but she and Saim would keep meeting, as their relationship became stronger.
 One day, when Fajar was out with Saim and the mother was sitting in the dark in Fajar’s room, he came and did what he would thinking of it as Fajar.
-She was extremely mad, and rightly so, and gave Bisaam a much needed beating up.
+She was mad, and rightly so, and gave Bisaam a much needed thrashing.
 Noor, meanwhile, had gotten close to Nasir and told him about all of this so he had Bisam arrested.

-Unfortunately, Saim’s mother turned out to be a typical woman and lied to even make Saim once go against his wife.
-Fajar was obviously devastated but thankfully Saim soon came back to his senses after a talk with Nasir, upon Noor’s request.
-Noor also found out about Nasir’s unethical acts and was initially very upset but they soon made up.
+Saim's mother lied to even make Saim once go against his wife.
+Fajar was devastated but Saim soon returned to his senses after a talk with Nasir, upon Noor's request.
+Noor also learned of Nasir’s unethical acts and was initially very upset but they soon made up.
 When Noor and Fajar's father was in the hospital, he prayed for him and vowed that if his uncle's condition improved, he would stop his unethical acts which happened.
 True to his word, Nasir changed.

 Saim's mother partially realized her mistake and Fajar came back home and was finally ready for a physical relationship.
 Nasir proposed to Noor who was scared and hesitant since she was the breadwinner of the family and took care of everything.
 But things worked out and they were married.
-Fajar and Saim also started a new life and were extremely happy with each other.
+Fajar and Saim also started a new life and were happy together.
 Zafar, however was Saim's cousin and friend and came to live in their house.

 He would blackmail Fajar and harassed her, but she stayed silent in the fear of losing Saim, who she truly loved.
-But after some time Noor found out and thrashed Zafar with a broom and told Fajar that if she didn't tell Saim in two days, she would.
+But after some time Noor found out and thrashed Zafar with a broom and told Fajar that if she did not tell Saim in two days, she would.